When

 Prediction Tip: Part 2 (add a reflection!)

-After he/she meets the client, encourage him/her to go back to these lists to see what was right and what was off.
-Have the student ask him/herself…
+After they interact with the client, encourage them to go back to these lists to see what was right and what was off.
+Have the student ask themselves...

 Lisa